 Motorboat trips- You can have a lot of fun exploring the North Delta’s waterways aboard a motorboat!
 Wildlife sightings can include elephant, hippo, and a lot of waterbirds.

-Mokoro excursions- Boarding a mokoro, a dug-out canoe, is one of our favourite things to do in the Delta!
+Mokoro excursions- Boarding a mokoro, a dug-out canoe, is one of our favorite things to do in the Delta!
 As the mokoro doesn’t have a motor, you can focus your attention on the sounds as well as the sights of the wildlife.

 Fishing- Shinde supplies basic equipment for you to fish for the likes of tigerfish and tilapia.
 This activity is available from March to December every year.

-Children’s activities- It’s possible for kids to participate in the Young Explorers programme offered by Ker & Downey.
+Children’s activities- It’s possible for kids to participate in the Young Explorers program offered by Ker & Downey.
 This must be arranged before your stay.
 Youngsters can get involved in identifying tracks, firing bows-and-arrows, and much more besides!

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.